awslabs/ec2-spot-workshops/content/ec2-auto-scaling-with-multiple-instance-types-and-purchase-options/spot_resilience.md

 ### Increasing the application's resilience when using Spot Instances

-In a previous step in this workshop, you learned that the EC2 Auto Scaling group is configured to fulfill the 4 lowest-priced instance types (out of a list of 9 types) in each Availability Zone.
+In a previous step in this workshop, you learned that the EC2 Auto Scaling group is configured to fulfill the 4 lowest-priced instance types, out of a list of 9 types, in each Availability Zone.
 Since Spot is spare EC2 capacity, its supply and demand vary.
-By diversifying your usage of capacity pools (a combination of an instance type in an Availability Zone), you increase your chances of getting the desired capacity, and decrease the potential number of interrupted instances in case Spot Instances are interrupted (when EC2 needs the capacity back for On-Demand).
+By diversifying your usage of capacity pools (which are a combination of an instance type in an Availability Zone), you increase your chances of getting the desired capacity, and decrease the potential number of interruptions in case Spot Instances are interrupted when EC2 needs the capacity back for On-Demand.

 #### Knowledge check
 How can you increase the resilience of the web application that you deployed in this workshop, when using EC2 Spot Instances?